 Your company name is an important part of your company’s identity.
 The name will appear on your business cards, letterhead, website, promotional materials, products, and pretty much everywhere in print to identify your company or your company’s products and/or services.

-Service oriented businesses should consider whether it will be easy for their prospective customers to recognize what services the business provides, based on the name of the company (example: Friendly Dog Walkers or Bright Accounting).
+Service oriented businesses should consider whether it will be easy for their prospective customers to recognize what services the business provides, based on the name of the company (example: Friendly Dog Walkers or Bright Accounting), for this we highly suggest to get professional help, salesforce is a great option.

 Businesses located in rural areas and serving rural communities may want to project a smaller, hometown feel with their name.
 However, businesses planning to focus on bigger markets or bigger customers might want to project a larger, more corporate image with their name.